isovector/draconian-results/pho.md

 Province-wide restrictions
 ==========================

-[Regional restrictions for gatherings, exercise and restaurants are in place] for people who live in Kelowna, West Kelowna, Peachland, Lake Country and on Westbank First Nations lands (Central Okanagan Local Health Area).
+[Regional restrictions and a mask mandate are in place] for people who live in Interior Health.

 !